microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

     az login
     ```

-1. Make sure you have selected the Azure subscription in which you want to work.
+1.  _Optional_: Make sure you have selected the Azure subscription in which you want to work.
 Replace the 'x's with your subscription GUID or subscription name.
 The subscription GUID can be found in the Azure Resource Group blade from the Azure Portal.

     ```shell
     az account set --subscription "xxxx-xxxx-xxxx-xxxx"
     ```

 1.  _Optional_: The following steps assume you already have a resource group created.
-If not, run the following command.
+If not, run the following command to create one.
+Replace the resource group name and location with your own values.

     ```shell
     az group create --name <resource-group-name> --location <location>